jvasilakes/disentanglement-vae/README.md

 ### Measuring Disentanglement

-The first script will estimate the Mutual Information Gap (MIG) for each latent space by sampling multiple times from each space and then computing the mutual information between the latents and the ground truth generative factor values
+The first script will estimate the Mutual Information Gap (MIG) for each latent space by sampling multiple times from each space.
+It will then compute the mutual information between the latents and the ground truth generative factor values
 (i.e. the labels).
 The second command will then summarize these results, printing out some stats and saving some plots to `logs/<model_name>/evaluation`.